britram/rains-prototype/draft-trammell-rains-protocol.md

 To verify a signature, generate the byte stream as for signing, then verify the signature according to the algorithm selected.

-### Signing format {#signing-format}

-[EDITOR'S NOTE: to define, based on the zonefile format, which also needs to be defined in the draft.]

 ### EdDSA signature and public key format {#eddsa-format}